The Problem: Rapidly Scaling Site Selection

 The Challenge: Precision Charger Placement

 In the process, Volta found that many proprietary data solutions suffered from a lack of precision and scope.
 Public transit data sources had their own problems, like different schemas and methodologies for different regions, making it impossible to adopt across the firm.
-The lack of precision in proprietary data combined with the noise and obscurity in available public data sources made it difficult for Volta’s data science team to derive valuable insights to present to their retail and advertising partners.
+The lack of precision in proprietary data, combined with the noise and obscurity in available public data sources and heavy-lifting of ETL, made it difficult for Volta’s data science team to derive valuable insights to present to their retail and advertising partners.

 To overcome these industry challenges, Volta’s data science team evaluated multiple location data providers before choosing SafeGraph.